Meet Chuck Grassley, Republican candidate for U.S. Senate

 Abortion

 Since June, when the U.S. Supreme Court reversed Roe and gave states the ability to restrict and outlaw abortion, Grassley has suggested the decision should be left to the states — but he hasn’t ruled out federal regulation.
-In a debate against Franken, he said he would vote “no” on a bill proposed by Sen. Lindsey Graham of South Carolina that would ban abortion after 15 weeks.
+In a debate against Franken, he said he would vote “no” on a bill proposed by Sen. Lindsey Graham, R- South Carolina, that would ban abortion after 15 weeks.

 “For 50 years we’ve been waiting for this to be done by states, and it’s back to the states now, under the Supreme Court decision, and those decisions should be made by the states,” he told reporters after the debate.